 Alain M. Bellemare

 Previously, Mr. Bellemare held the position of President and Chief Executive Officer, Bombardier Inc. from 2015 to 2020.
 Prior to his at Bombardier Inc appointment, Mr. Bellemare was President and Chief Executive Officer of UTC Propulsion & Aerospace Systems from July 2012 to January 2015.
-In this role, he has leadership responsibility for Pratt & Whitney and UTC Aerospace Systems.
-UTC Aerospace Systems was established through the acquisition of the Goodrich Corporation, which combined with Hamilton Sundstrand to form UTC Aerospace Systems.
-His responsibilities include some of the largest programs in UTC’s history, among them the integrated aerospace systems to the Boeing 787 and Pratt & Whitney's Geared TurboFan Engine and the F135 engine for the Joint Strike Fighter.
+In this role, he had leadership responsibility for Pratt & Whitney and UTC Aerospace Systems.
+He led the successful acquisition and integration of Goodrich, which was combined with Hamilton Sundstrand to form UTC Aerospace Systems.
+His responsibilities also included some of the largest programs in UTC’s history, among them the integrated aerospace systems for the Boeing 787, Pratt & Whitney's Geared TurboFan Engine and the F135 engine for the Joint Strike Fighter.

-In 2007, Bellemare received the prestigious Flight magazine Publisher's Award in recognition of his leadership in propelling Pratt & Whitney Canada to a position of great strength around the world, and for his contribution to aerospace.
-That same year, he was awarded an Exceptional Recognition from the Mouvement Québécois de la Qualité and the Quebec Government for his outstanding contribution to the advancement of quality.
+In 2007, Alain Bellemare received the prestigious Flight magazine Publisher's Award in recognition of his leadership in propelling Pratt & Whitney Canada to a position of great strength around the world, and for his contribution to aerospace.
 In 2006, he received the McGill Management Achievement Award for his community involvement and contributions to the Canadian economy.
 In 2001, he was honored as Nouveau Performant in recognition for his excellence in management.
 He also joined the ranks of Canada's Top 40 Under 40™ in recognition of his achievements, vision and leadership.

 Mr. Bellemare is a member of the Faculty Advisory Board of McGill University’s Desautels Faculty of Management.
 He also serves on the Board of the Smithsonian National Air and Space Museum.